 Its yellow colour should be enough of an indicator.
 Rinse your mouth out afterwards to avoid letting the stains settle.

 This really goes for all citrus-based foods.
 As mentioned above, citrus and other highly acidic foods actually eat away at the enamel on your teeth, making it easier for other foods to stain your teeth.
 Try to avoid eating too many acidic fruits and get your daily vitamins from bananas, apples etc.

 Mum and Dad said sugar would rot your teeth out—and they weren’t entirely wrong.
 The artificial colours in lollies can badly stain teeth, while the sugar attacks the enamel and allows bacteria to infiltrate.

 Coffee-drinkers might take yellow teeth no coffee at all.
-Rich in tannens (another member of the acidic family), coffee alters the pH balance in your mouth and makes it easier for other teeth-staining substances to take effect more quickly.
+Rich in tannins (another member of the acidic family), coffee alters the pH balance in your mouth and makes it easier for other teeth-staining substances to take effect more quickly.
 Try to brush your teeth soon after that morning coffee, and don’t drink it too much throughout the day.

 Bad news for anyone who needs a cup of coffee in the morning, drinks tea throughout the day and enjoys a glass of wine with dinner.
 Wine actually turns your teeth a more difficult to remove shade of grey, instead of the typical yellow.
-Rinse afterward and enjoy in moderation.
+Rinse afterwards and enjoy in moderation.

 Just like sweets, soft drink is full of sugar and makes a nice home in your teeth for bacteria.
 Try to stay away from soft drinks—they’re not doing you any good.

 This mostly goes for the darkly coloured stuff.
-The dark hue as well as the acidic content leave harsh stains on your teeth.
+The dark hue, as well as the acidic content, leave harsh stains on your teeth.
 Try eating fruit (like apples, which actually scrub stains off your teeth) or drinking fruit juice spritzers, which don’t have such a dark colour